 "(T)he effect of the decision is to potentially subject every denial of consent to litigation and approval by a judge.
 Rather than the lessor being sure of his right to control his property by retaining an unrestricted right to deny consent to assign or sublease, by its decision today this Court has destroyed that right and vested in the courts the power to determine what the lessor should have intended and award control of the property based upon that determination.
 Certainly, as evidenced by this case, the parties will rarely agree on what is reasonable under particular circumstances.
 Is there any assurance that judges will be unified in their opinions on what is reasonable.
-The only assurance to be gained by the rule adopted by the majority today is that the parties' attempt to write their lease to avoid litigation will be frustrated.
-37
+The only assurance to be gained by the rule adopted by the majority today is that the parties' attempt to write their lease to avoid litigation will be frustrated."37

 A lessor may want to avoid the expense, delay and uncertainty of litigation.
 He may want to avoid having his judgment second-guessed in a trial, perhaps years after exercising his judgment, by persons with no interest in the property.
-The lessor may also wish to avoid exposure to a risk of substantial punitive damages.